Gene regulation

 A generic operon in prokaryotes.
 R = a regulatory protein (transcription factor); P = promoter; Pol = RNA polymerase

 With a few exceptions (C. elegans and related nematodes), eukaryotic genomes do not have genes arranged in operons.
 Instead, eukaryotic genes that are co-regulated tend to have the same DNA regulatory element sequence associated with each gene, even if those genes are located on completely different chromosomes.
 This means that the same transcriptional activator or repressor can regulate transcription of every single gene that has that particular DNA regulatory element associated with it.
 For example, eukaryotic HSP (heat shock protein) genes are located on different chromosomes.
 HSPs help cells survive and recover from heat shock (a type of cellular stress).
-All HSP genes are transcribed simultaneously in response to heat stress, because they all have a matching DNA sequence element that binds a heat shock response transcription factor.
+All HSP genes are transcribed simultaneously in response to heat stress because they all have a matching DNA sequence element that binds a heat shock response transcription factor.

 Additional complexities specific to eukaryotic gene regulation: chromatin and alternative splicing